Last Updated on May 6, 2023

 Paris was a dream for me that lived up to the hype.
 I studied French in school and had fun taking conversational French before my trip.
 Would I recommend it if it is your dream, in a heartbeat!

 Be prepared for your trip to the City of Love and plan the perfect two-day itinerary for touring Paris.
-You can see all the main attractions in a limited time if you plan ahead with my Ultimate Guide for a short trip.
+You can see all the main attractions in a limited time if you plan ahead with my Ultimate Guide to Paris for a short trip.

 IRELAND: The Ring of Kerry